 Intracavernous injection (off-label route): Dilute with NS to a concentration of 0.1 to 0.5 mg/mL; lower concentrations should be used for patients with severe cardiovascular disease (AUA [Montague 2003])

-Hypotension/shock: May be administered as an intermittent IV bolus over 20 to 30 seconds or via continuous infusion (after diluting).
+Hypotension/shock: May be administered via continuous infusion (after diluting).
 When administering as a continuous infusion, central line administration is preferred.
 IV infusions require an infusion pump.

 Hypotension during anesthesia: Administer as an IV bolus over 20 to 30 seconds.

 Vesicant; ensure proper needle or catheter placement prior to and during infusion; avoid extravasation.

 Extravasation management: If extravasation occurs, stop infusion immediately and disconnect (leave cannula/needle in place); gently aspirate extravasated solution (do NOT flush the line); remove needle/cannula; elevate extremity.
 Initiate phentolamine (or alternative antidote).
 Apply dry warm compresses (Hurst 2004; Reynolds 2014).

 Phentolamine: Dilute 5 to 10 mg in 10 to 20 mL NS and administer into extravasation site as soon as possible after extravasation; may readminister if patient remains symptomatic (Reynolds 2014).

 Alternative to phentolamine: Nitroglycerin topical 2% ointment (based on limited data): Apply a 1-inch strip to the site of ischemia; may repeat every 8 hours as necessary (Reynolds 2014).